 Movement variability is considered essential to typical motor development.
 However, multiple theoretical perspectives and measurement tools have limited interpretation of the importance of movement variability in biological systems.
 The complementary use of linear and nonlinear measures have recently allowed for the evaluation of not only the magnitude of variability but also the temporal structure of variability.
 As a result, the theoretical model of optimal movement variability was introduced.
 The model suggests that the development of healthy and highly adaptable systems relies on the achievement of an optimal state of variability.
 Alternatively, abnormal development may be characterized by a narrow range of behaviors, some of which may be rigid, inflexible, and highly predictable or, on the contrary, random, unfocused, and unpredictable.
 In the present review, this theoretical model is described as it relates to motor development in infancy and specifically the development of sitting posture.

-Stergiou, Nicholas; Yu, Yawen; and Kyvelidou, Anastasia, "A Perspective on Human Movement Variability With Applications in Infancy Motor Development" (2013).
+Stergiou, Nikolaos; Yu, Yawen; and Kyvelidou, Anastasia, "A Perspective on Human Movement Variability With Applications in Infancy Motor Development" (2013).
 Journal Articles.
 1.